bsx-gh/bMCPIL/README.md

 # bMCPIL - MCPI-Reborn launcher written in Bash
+Dependencies:
+- Bash
+- Git (for the skin downloader)
+- cURL

 Installation:
 - Extract to any folder on your harddrive
 - Open a bash window and run `chmod +x launch.sh`